anttiluode/LLmit2/README.md

 ### Initialize the database:

 You need to run the following command to set up the database.
 (Ensure that you have LM Studio with a suitable AI model running in server mode.)
+I am using Llama-3.2-3B-Instruct-Q5_K_M.gguf which seems to be able to handle the task of writing json for image promtps etc.

 ```bash
 python initialize_db.py